 Using a time sheet, users can assign their time and the time of other users to a case.
 You create a time sheet to record the time that users work on cases for a period of a week.
 Other users must authorize you to assign their time.
-For more information, see "Setting Up Proxies for Time Assignments" on page 75.
+For more information, see Setting Up Proxies for Time Assignments.